 Justin and Rebekah Rhodes have created an incredible online community for homesteaders.
 Abundance+ gives you access to a ton of documentary style videos on homesteading, private groups forums, building plans, recipes, discounts to quality companies, a homesteader directory, and more!

 Printable homestead resources can help you to streamline your homestead planning and management.
 These products and freebies are so worth checking out!

-The Homestead Management Binder will allow to to streamline your record keeping and planning for your livestock, garden, farm finances, and goal setting.
+The Homestead Management Binder will allow you to streamline your record keeping and planning for your livestock, garden, farm finances, and goal setting.

 The Homestead Mama’s Planning Pack is the homestead, homeschool, and household management tool that I use for my home, farm, and school.

-It has over 80 planning, record keeping, and reference sheets tailored to homesteading mamas!
+It has almost 300 record keeping and reference sheets tailored to homesteading mamas!